Research

 Working Papers

-- Zogheib, C. (Submitted) Data Practices of Cross-Domain Integration: Draw-and-Write Interviews with Interdisciplinary Scientists
+- Zogheib, C. (Revisions underway) Data Practices of Cross-Domain Integration: Draw-and-Write Interviews with Interdisciplinary Scientists

-- Zogheib, C (Abstract accepted for upcoming full submission) Cross-Disciplinary Integration: Information Practices and a Role for Information Scholars
+- Zogheib, C (Revisions underway) Cross-Disciplinary Integration: Information Practices and a Role for Information Scholars

 🍁 Data and AI Policy in the Public Sector